Chapter 1: Draven

 “Ah, we’ll make it back to Uriah’s in no time,” Caspian said.
 “They’re cancer sticks anyway.”

-He mumbled his last statement, though I heard him perfectly clearly.
-I shot him a sharp glare as his phone chimed in a negative tone, then smirked as I knew he lost whatever level he was on.
+He mumbled his last statement, though I heard him perfectly.
+I sucked my teeth as his phone chimed in a negative tone, then smirked as he lost whatever level he was on.

 “Well, I ain’t trying to get burned.
 Ain’t tryin’ to get arrested neither.”
 I glanced out the heavily tinted window.

-The sky was entering civil twilight, its black inky abyss vaguely brightening to lavender.
+The sky was entering civil twilight, its inky abyss vaguely brightening to lavender.
 I felt a tinge of bitterness enter my chest.
-Not because the daylight gave us sun poisoning ten times faster than a Sun Dweller—otherwise known as humans—but because it was once the time where my heart belonged, where I found joy.
+Not because the daylight gave us sun poisoning ten times faster than Sun Dwellers—otherwise known as humans—but because it was once the time where my heart belonged, where I found joy.

-Joy, ha.
+Joy.
+Ha.
 What was that?
 It was just a word on a page, dandruff on someone’s shoulder, an ant at my boot—three little letters with mythical meaning.
-I, for one, should’ve found whatever that meant in the comfort of midnight’s black cloak.
+I, for one, should’ve found whatever joy meant in the comfort of midnight’s black cloak.

 “Draven?”
-Caspian’s low voice intercepted the low bass music reverberating through the limo’s speakers and my thoughts.
+Caspian’s low voice intercepted the low music reverberating through the limo’s speakers.

 “What?”
 I rolled my eyes, as if being addressed was an inconvenience in itself.